 Inlays and Onlays

-Instead of using crowns, your dentist may use inlays and onlays.
+Instead of using crowns, your dentist may use Inlays and Onlays.
 They are used to restore the molars, which have mild to moderate decay.
-They are also used for cracked or chipped teeth where it is not possible to repair them by crowns.
-These are made from porcelain and composite resin and even gold is used sometimes.
-In the inlays procedure the bonding material is limited to the middle of the tooth.
-In onlays the material can be extended to the cusps of the tooth.
-Inlays and onlays offer natural look, perfect fit and durability.
-Usually you require visiting the dentist at least twice for the procedure.
+They are also used for cracked or chipped teeth, where it is not possible to repair them by crowns.
+These can be made from porcelain or composite resin and even gold sometimes.
+In the Inlays procedure, the bonding material is limited to the middle of the tooth.
+In Onlays, the content can be extended to the cusps of the tooth.
+Inlays and Onlays offer a natural look, perfect fit and durability.
+Usually, you require visiting the dentist at least twice for the procedure.

 Inlays are used in shallow cavities and are cemented to the tip of the affected tooth.
-Onlays are similar fillings used in deeper and larger cavities.
-The best part is that though they are expensive while getting the treatment done, they are much stronger and durable than regular traditional fillings.
-In the first appointment the dentist will clean the tooth and put a temporary filling and take the impression for preparing the inlay/onlay.
-The ceramics or gold or other such strong materials used offer a larger range of colours to match the tooth.
-The inlay/onlay is prepared in the lab and on the next appointment date the temporary filling is removed and the prepared filling is bonded to the tooth.
+Onlays are similar fillings used in deeper and broader cavities.
+The best part is that though they are expensive while getting the treatment done, they are more reliable and durable than regular traditional fillings.
+In the first appointment, the dentist will clean the tooth, put a temporary filling and take the impression for preparing the Inlay/Onlay.
+The ceramics, gold or other such durable materials used offer a more extensive range of colours to match the tooth.
+The Inlay/Onlay is prepared in the lab, and on the next appointment date, the temporary filling is removed and the prepared filling is bonded to the tooth.